 - Fresh Produce

 - Applied Economics and Management

 - Doctorate Michigan State University, 1983

 - Master of Science University of Vermont, 1977

 - Bachelor of Science St. Lawrence University, 1970

 My professional focus is marketing and retailing.
-The Food Industry Management Program that I direct conducts research and extends the results of that research to the food industry and public beyond.
-The FIMP offers a dozen executive education programs each year customized for both individuals and companies.
-I am the Associate Director of the Dyson School and for 20 years have served as the Director of the Undergraduate Business Program, the largest undergraduate major at Cornell.
+The Food Industry Management Program (FIMP) that I direct conducts research and extends the results of that research to the food industry and public beyond.
+FIMP also offers a dozen executive education programs each year customized for both individuals and companies.
+Before being appointed Interim Dyson Dean, I served as the Associate Director of the Dyson School and for 20 years directed the Undergraduate Business Program, the largest undergraduate major at Cornell.